sveinugu/pycharm_githooks_workaround/README.md

 # PyCharm / Conda / git-hooks workaround

-Workaround to get PyCharm to run git hooks within the same conda environment as the project
+Workaround to get PyCharm to run git-hooks within the same Conda environment that is selected the PyCharm project.

+Only activates the Conda environment if PyCharm runs a git command that might be connected to a git-hook.
+This speeds up common PyCharm git command significantly.

 ## Setup:

 PyCharm->Preferences->Version Control->git->Path to git executable: Select `git_wrapper.sh`.
+Can
+be set up globally (for all projects).